els-pnw/pytest_marker_bugzilla/README.txt

 Bugzilla credentials
 --------------------

-You can change the bugzilla server URL/username/password using command line options.
+You have to change the bugzilla server URL/username/password using command line options.
 You can edit the plugin file to change the defaults so that they work without having to pass these options explicitly.